Covid-19 vaccine myths: These reasons for not getting a shot don't hold up. In fact, they'll set the US back - KION546

 “The effectiveness and efficacy data in the Phase 3 trials and now in the real world … is excellent,” he said.

 Also, the vaccine trials showed “excellent cellular immune responses — meaning so-called T helper cells.”
-That’s a good sign these vaccines give strong, long-lasting protection, Offit said.
+Offit said that’s a good sign these vaccines give strong, long-lasting protection.

 ‘I’ve already had Covid-19, so I don’t need to be vaccinated’